Let’s talk about what ADHD is, then get into some natural remedies for Attention Deficit Hyperactivity Disorder (ADHD)…

 Bioflavonoids – mixed bioflavonoids are best, otherwise just quercetin is okay.

 Magnesium – the form depends on whether your child tends to have a loose stool or constipation.
 See my blog post on magnesium for complete guidelines.
-My kids take both the nano-sized magnesium (also contained in Bone Support) and Natural Calm drinkable magnesium (raspberry lemon flavor) when they feel their bowels getting sluggish (usually when they eat too much carbs!).
+My kids take both the nano-sized magnesium (also contained in Bone Matrix) and Natural Calm drinkable magnesium (raspberry lemon flavor) when they feel their bowels getting sluggish (usually when they eat too much carbs!).